tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 #### Section of a web site

- - `http://www.twitch.tv/letofski*`: whitelist this one page, and everything underneath, i.e. when the URL in the address bar **starts exactly** `http://www.twitch.tv/letofski`.
+ - `http://www.twitch.tv/letofski*`: whitelist this one page, and everything underneath, i.e. when the URL in the address bar **starts exactly** with `http://www.twitch.tv/letofski`.

 #### Specific pattern